Frequently Asked Questions

 What is Yapacopia?

 - For an agency, Yapacopia is a customer acquisition site offering a success only model, meaning you pay a fee only when you win a new customer and bind insurance.
-Yapacopia also offers an agency social responsibility in the community, because the Yapacopia model has give-back baked into its DNA.
+Yapacopia also offers an agency social responsibility in the community, because the Yapacopia model has give-back encoded in its DNA.
 Yapacopia as a service is also a tool for growing your business as a socially responsible local business.
-You can immediately market your agency services to the nonprofit community as a way of sourcing new donations for the charity, and a means for the nonprofit to connect their supporters to their community and charity, at no added cost to the consumer.
+You can immediately market your agency services to the nonprofit community as a way of sourcing new donations for the charity.
 Yapacopia is a win-win-win scenario that will help the charity, the community, and your agency while strengthening the local economy by returning funds locally.

 What are the costs of working with Yapacopia?